hardmanko/ofxCX/docs/gettingStarted.md

 To use CX in a project, you will use the openFrameworks project generator, so you might want to have a look at it's help page [here](http://openframeworks.cc/tutorials/introduction/002_projectGenerator.html), but it's really easy to use, so you might not need to read up on it.

-1. Use the oF project generator (in `OFDIR/projectGenerator/projectGeneratorSimple.exe` for Windows) to create a new project that uses the ofxCX addon.
+1. Use the oF project generator to create a new project that uses the ofxCX addon.
 The project generator asks you what to name your project and allows you to change where to put it (defaults to `OFDIR/apps/myApps/`).
 Once you have dont that, click the "Addons" button and check the box next to ofxCX.
 If ofxCX does not appear in the list of addons, you probably didn't put the ofxCX directory in the right place (it must be in the openFrameworks addons directory).
+Click on the "Generate" button to create the project.
 2. Go to the newly-created project directory (that you chose when creating the project in step 1) and go into the `src` subdirectory.
 3. Delete all of the files in the src directory (main.cpp, testApp.h, and testApp.cpp).
 The project generator creates these files, but you don't need them for CX.
 4. Create a new .cpp file in the `src` subdirectory and give it a name, like "MyFirstExperiment.cpp".
 In new file, you will need to include CX_EntryPoint.h and define a function called `runExperiment`, like in the example below: